Travel Nepal

 underline with arrow

-Part of the Terai Lowlands in the southern part of Nepal, Chitwan is regarded as one of the premier wildlife destinations in all of Asia.
+Part of the Terai Lowlands in southern Nepal, Chitwan is regarded as one of the premier wildlife destinations in Asia.

 Lumbini